namin/lisp-variations/README.md

 - Consider a Just-in-Time model of guarded optimizations.

+- Consider open implementations.
+How can the system provide compilation / implementation directives?

 - Consider restrictions to the semantics so that compilation is more reasonable.
 (How, without losing the spirit?)

 - Contrast FEXPRs implemented as a user-level concept in